 Blythe Landing in Cornelius

 Blythe Landing is a small park and public access boat launch managed by the Mecklenburg County Park and Recreation Department (fees apply based on residence status.)
 There are six boat launch sites within the 26-acre park, floating piers, a playground, picnic areas, sand volleyball courts, and the Dockside Café where you can grab a snack and drink.

 Ramsey Creek Park is a public waterfront park managed by Mecklenburg County.
 It covers 46 acres and features a public swimming access area, boat launching and docks, a new playground, picnic shelters, nature trails, and a fishing pier.
 Shelters are available for rent for picnics and casual events along the shores of Lake Norman.
 Several walking trails offer a great place to walk and admire nature at its finest.

 The Peninsula Yacht Club offers all you’d expect from an upscale Lake Norman marina, with a special leaning toward larger vessels.
 You’ll find 410 slips/storages, diesel, pump out repair, boat ramp, electricity, water/ice, shower, phone, restaurant, and store.
 Since it is a private members-only marina, the Yacht Club offers several different membership options that each provide different levels of service and amenities.

 Latta Plantation Nature Center and Preserve in Huntersville

-The Latta Plantation Nature Center and Preserve offers something for everyone – the historic Latta Plantation itself, where early American life is recreated, a Nature Center, full-service Equestrian Center, 18 miles of hiking trails and horseback riding, picnic area with shelter overlooks, fishing and kayak tours and boat launch area.
+The Latta Plantation Nature Center and Preserve offers something for everyone – the historic Latta Plantation itself, where early American life is recreated, a Nature Center, a full-service Equestrian Center, 18 miles of hiking trails and horseback riding, a picnic area with shelter overlooks, fishing and kayak tours and boat launch area.
 From the small boat launch, you can paddle out to Mountain Island Lake where you’ll find plenty of great fishing spots.